odpi/egeria-docs/site/docs/education/egeria-dojo/developer/overview.md

         The integration connector that you are going to build today is very simple, but illustrates the process of building and testing integration connectors.
 It will connect to Apache Kafka and retrieve a list of the topics that are defined.
 It will then create `KafkaTopic` assets that will be stored in `mds1`'s metadata repository.  `mds1` will also send events to `AssetListen` about these new assets.

-        Create a new IntelliJ project called `egeria-dojo4` with an IntelliJ module called `topic-cataloguing-connector`.
+        Create a new IntelliJ project called `egeria-dojo4`.

+        Create a Java class called `egeria.dojo.connector.topics.TopicCataloguingAuditCode` for your connector's audit log message definitions.
+Logging and error handling are an important part of a connector's design.
+It did not feature in the audit log destination connector because that connector was part of the audit logging system.
+However it will feature in all other connectors that your write.

+        ??? advanced "Paste the skeleton code into the `TopicCataloguingAuditCode` class"
+            ---8<-- "docs/education/egeria-dojo/developer/topic-cataloguing-audit-skeleton.md"

+        Create a Java class called `egeria.dojo.connector.topics.TopicCataloguingErrorCode` for your connector's exception message definitions.
+Exceptions are sent between processing environments and Egeria's exceptions include [First Failure Data Capture (FFDC)](/guides/diagnistic/ffdc) information in them to aid inter=system problem determination.

+        ??? advanced "Paste the skeleton code into the `TopicCataloguingErrorCode` class"
+            ---8<-- "docs/education/egeria-dojo/developer/topic-cataloguing-error-skeleton.md"

         Create a Java class called `egeria.dojo.connector.topics.TopicCataloguingProvider` for the connector provider.

-        ??? advanced "Paste the skeleton code into the TopicCataloguingProvider class"
+        ??? advanced "Paste the skeleton code into the `TopicCataloguingProvider` class"
             ---8<-- "docs/education/egeria-dojo/developer/topic-cataloguing-provider-skeleton.md"

         Create a `pom.xml` file for the connector module.